-Here is a simple Transformers cake I decorated for my nephew's 6th birthday over the last weekend.
-Transformers theme was his choice off course, and he likes Bumblebee the most, hence the yellow and black overall theme for his cake.
+Here is a simple Transformers cake I decorated for my nephew’s 6th birthday over the last weekend.
+The Transformers theme was his choice of course.
+And he likes Bumblebee the most, hence the yellow and black overall theme for his cake.

 I was not the one who baked this cake.
-It was baked by my sister (my nephew's mom) and she sought my help in decorating the cake.
-I have shared my cake recipes with her and so the cake was baked using my butter pound cake recipe (this is our family favorite!).
-She also got the edible image ready (from a local edible images supply shop) and even got the buttercream mixed and so all I had to do was mix in the colors and decorate the cake.
+It was baked by my sister (my nephew’s mom) and she sought my help in decorating the cake.
+I have shared my cake recipes with her.
+So the cake was baked using my butter pound cake recipe (this is our family favorite!).
+She also got the edible image ready (from a local shop).
+And even got the buttercream mixed.
+So all I had to do was mix in the colors and decorate the cake.

 The cake itself was a single layer cake, and there was no filling inside.
 My sister preferred it that way.
 And so, all I did before decorating the cake was crumb coat it so that the sides and top were all level.